 Another critical characteristic you may have identified is this respected leader was quick to address the difficult conversations.
-They didn’t store them up for performance reviews, ignore them or give you a free pass.
-They addressed mistakes, behaviors or attitudes directly and quickly; in real time.
+They didn’t store them up for performance reviews, ignore them, or give you a free pass.
+They dealt with mistakes, behaviors, or attitudes directly and quickly; in real-time.
 Expert leaders know better than to expect perfection.
 They have learned we are flawed people that are products of our past.
-They also know that people don’t screw up on purpose, they make mistakes because of wrong information, a lapse in judgment or inadequate training.
+They also know that people don’t screw up on purpose; they make mistakes because of wrong information, a lapse in judgment, or inadequate training.
 Leaders know errors are not the problem; the failure to learn from mistakes is the problem.
-That is why expert leaders give quick, honest and specific coaching.
+That is why expert leaders give quick, honest, and specific coaching.

 Leadership is as much about teaching, coaching, and mentoring people to become the best they can be as it is about directing and making decisions.
 Easy?
 Never.
 Important?
 Absolutely.
 Patience, tact, listening, asking, hearing, and creating feedback loops are all skills leaders consistently use.

 A leadership mantra might be to create an environment where everyone is learning, growing, and stretching every day.